Dr. Anthony Hughes

 My name is Anthony Hughes.
 I am an AAMFT approved supervisor in the state of Utah with a Ph.D. from Brigham Young University.
 I am a Certified Sex Therapist through the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
 I have experience treating issues of sexual desire, arousal, orgasm, pain, satisfaction, addiction/out-of-control sexual behavior.
 My belief is that clinicians are at their best or doing their best therapy when they utilize the "self" in the therapy room and integrate this with knowledge and skill.
 In this way we become the most healing and helpful versions of ourselves.
 My approach to treating any presenting problem is to form a strong relationship with those I'm working with.
 I work to understand those things limiting the sexual relationship or sexuality in general and how these interface with strengths and resources.
 I will work to gain an understanding of the narrative that the individuals, couple, and society has and what each person does with these.
 I do a great amount of work being on the journey of people finding what their soul really wants and nurturing these while getting rid of those things that the soul has been unwittingly nourishing so that they can become what is congruent with the deep yearnings and desires of the soul.
 The therapeutic methods I have experience with are Sexual Attentiveness and Accountability Model (SAAM), Spiritual Organic Authentic Relational (SOAR) Therapy, Narrative Therapy, Emotionally Focused Therapy (EFT), Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), and Gottman Method.
 I chose to become a counselor because I wanted to help couples in a way that would fundamentally alter their life satisfaction and marital satisfaction.

 Tasha Bates has a master's degree in Marriage and Family Therapy from Brigham Young University.
-She is a licensed Marriage and Family Therapist in the state of Utah.
+She is a licensed Marriage and Family Therapist and approved supervisor in the state of Utah.
 She believes strongly in fostering a sense of empowerment of individuals and greater partnership within couples to work through problems.
 Relationally, she aims to increase a better sense of trust and care among partners.
 She views therapy as a space to work in collaboration with clients to find new solutions and to understand concerns.
 She has been a specialist guest lecturer at Utah Valley University and Argosy University on the topic of sex therapy.
 At BYU she led a group that focused on LDS spirituality and sexuality and how the two are integrated.
 She enjoys working with anxiety and trauma surrounding sexual experiences as well as sexual addictions.
 She has also worked with issues surrounding health and eating, body image, and self-esteem, particularly among women.
 Tasha is available to meet with clients at both the Provo and Sandy office locations.

 My name is Jared Hawkins.
 I have a master’s degree in Marriage and Family Therapy from Brigham Young University, and I am working on my dissertation for my Ph.D. from Texas Tech University.
 I have published several research articles related to marriage and family therapy interventions and presented my research at national conferences.
 I have been practicing therapy for the past four years and have experience treating unwanted pornography use, sexual desire differences, and sexual dysfunctions.
 With couples, I practice emotionally focused therapy, helping them increase relationship trust, emotional safety, and effective communication.
 For clients trying to reduce pornography use, I provide practical strategies and help them find alternative ways to meet their core emotional needs.
 I am open-minded and compassionate, so I take a nonjudgmental, affirming stance with my clients and work to understand where they are coming from.
 I take a holistic approach by incorporating important factors of sexuality and mental health into treatment, such as physical health habits, relationships, and mindfulness.
 I offer therapy in English and Spanish.